 - charged by police based on the information given by their accusers;

-- tried in the news media, and the court of public opinion;
+- vilified by the press and tried in the court of public opinion;

 Interestingly, the ‘#Me Too’ movement and the women who claim to have been violated, seem unwilling to take on the institutions, businesses, owners, managers, that have supported their abusers.
 The, ‘#Me Too’ movement and its supporters, seem content to allow the people and companies that: